Skip to main content

 Validation and checkpointing

-By default, checkpoint_every_n_epochs is None, and in this case max_num_checkpoints checkpointing events are triggered.
-While checkpointing, we keep only num_checkpoints_to_keep number of checkpoints, prioritizing those with lower values of validation loss/perplexity.
+By default, checkpoint_and_evaluation_frequency is None, and in this case LLMForge checkpoints every epoch when you provide num_epochs.
+While checkpointing, LLMForge keeps only num_checkpoints_to_keep number of checkpoints in remote storage, prioritizing those with lower values of validation loss or perplexity.

 LoRA config